wely/DevCamp/HOL/dotnet/06-appinsights/README.md

     ![image](./media/image-007.gif)

 1. The next blade with give you a JavaScript snippet pre-loaded with the Instrumentation Key.
-This snippet, when place on an HTML page, will download the full Application Insights JavaScript library and configure itself.
-Click the clipboard icon to copy the snippet.
+This snippet, when placed on an HTML page, will download the full Application Insights JavaScript library and configure itself.
+The HTML snippet in the portal integrate the App Insights key into the markup.
+We will replace the key with a value from our settings class to allow for dynamic configuration of the App Insights resource.
+By doing this, we can configure the specific setting using a configuration value.

     ![image](./media/image-008.gif)

 1. Let's integrate the snippet into our views.
-Open the Views > Shared > _Layout.cshtml file.
+Open the `Views > Shared > _Layout.cshtml` file.
 This file controls the outer layout for all of the pages.

 1. Paste the following snippet below the existing script tags.

-Notice that we replaced the static instrumentation key with the constant from our settings.cs class :
+    >**Notice that we replaced the static instrumentation key with the constant from our settings.cs class**:
+    >instrumentationKey: "@DevCamp.WebApp.Utils.Settings.APPINSIGHTS_KEY"
+    >

     ```html
     <!--